Loading organizations...

 Key people at Ceragon Networks.

-Ceragon Networks was founded by Shraga Katz (Founder and CEO).
+Ceragon Networks was founded in 1996 by Shraga Katz (Founder and CEO).

-Ceragon Networks was founded by Shraga Katz (Founder and CEO).
+Ceragon Networks was founded in 1996 by Shraga Katz (Founder and CEO).

 Ceragon Networks Ltd. (NASDAQ: CRNT) is a global leader in end-to-end wireless connectivity solutions, specializing in wireless transport, access, and AI-powered managed services using microwave and millimeter wave technology.[3][2]
 The company builds high-capacity, reliable wireless backhaul products like the FibeAir IP-20 Platform, serving cellular operators, internet service providers, utilities, governments, public safety organizations, energy companies, and private networks in over 130 countries to enable 4G/5G broadband, mission-critical communications, and cost-effective network modernization.[2][3]
 It solves the challenge of transferring telecommunication traffic between base stations, small cells, and core networks in diverse environments, optimizing for low total cost of ownership (TCO) through minimal spectrum, power, and labor use, with solutions deployed by over 600 service providers and 1,600 private network owners.[3][1]